 Liverpool Football Club has submitted an application to Liverpool City Council to increase the use of Anfield Stadium.

 The Club has applied to host up to ten concerts or other events a year, including non-team sporting events.

 Here you can find out more information about the plans and answers to some commonly asked questions:

 The events that we are proposing would include:

 LFC currently hosts the following events at Anfield:

-- Liverpool FC first, reserve, youth and ladies home Association Football team fixtures.
+- Liverpool FC first, reserve, youth and Liverpool FC Women home Association Football team fixtures.